OPERA PROGRAMS BERLIN

 Picture

-In the end of the program, each participant will be asked to create a project proposal, including:
+At the end of the program, each participant will be asked to create a project proposal, including:

 • Name and description